 The Liaisons teach residents about the importance of proper trash disposal in municipal trash cans or sturdy, durable cans with tight-fitting lids and the importance of preventing and reporting illegal dumping.
-The Liaisons also provide information to residents about DPW services, including the citizen convenience drop-off sites, recycling, clean-up events, recycling bin sales, shredding events and household hazardous waste drop off days.
+The Liaisons also provide information to residents about DPW services, including the citizen convenience drop-off sites, recycling, cleanup events, recycling bin sales, shredding events and household hazardous waste drop off days.
 In addition, Community Liaisons offer educational programs to public schools.
 These programs are important for educating the next generation of citizens on the importance of caring for their neighborhood and environment.
 Content includes information on trash reduction, recycling, litter prevention, and storm drains/stormwater management, as well as the connection between these efforts and the health of the harbor and the environment.
-In FY 2017, the liaisons attended 500 community meetings and facilitated thirty-six (36) presentations at seventeen (17) schools.
+In FY 2018, the liaisons brought information to community association meetings, senior centers, Community Action Centers, resource fairs, special events, and more.
+In addition, they facilitated 16 presentations at 9 schools, reaching over 300 students.